 Step Three: Decide what happens next

-If you’re anything like me (who can’t wait for spring and summer to come!), then this time change is the best medicine for powering through the remaining weeks of cold (and dark if you’re in the PNW like me)!
+If you’re anything like me (and can’t wait for spring and summer to come!), then this time change is the best medicine for powering through the remaining weeks of cold and dark (if you’re in the PNW like me)!
 Summer nights with a glass of wine will be here before we know it!

 To review, when handling the “spring forward” time change, or daylight saving time with your kiddo you should…

 - Make their room as dark as possible (the sunlight will be creeping in sooner!)

 - On Sunday, move their entire schedule (wake up, nap(s), and bedtime) one hour forward.